trydave/Mentor4Nepal/README.md

 - What is your next life goal, not career or education?
 - What is your family legacy in the country?
 - What do your parents want for you?
-- What is your next promotion look like?
+- What does your next promotion look like?
 - Do you have those skills and requirements to compete?
 - What exactly are you missing from this promotion?
 - If you know the missing piece, are you on track to gain that knowledge?
 - What's the roadblock?
-- Have you asked searched the internet, asked seniors, or consulted your teachers or parents ever?
+- Have you asked searched the internet, asked seniors, or consulted your teachers or parents?
-- Are you taking small steps at a time or just thinking big only?
+- Are you taking small steps at a time or just thinking big?
 - What is your economic threshold?
 How much is basic security for you?
-- What skill can enhance your earning, not adding certificates that overqualified you in the job market?
+- What skill can enhance your earnings, not adding certificates that overqualify you in the job market?
 - Are you afraid to leave your comfort zone?
 - Are you running away from problems and conflicts in life?
 - Can you see problems around you?
 Problems in daily life, work, and everywhere?
-- What is stopping you to solve these problems?
+- What is stopping you from solving these problems?
 - Can you develop a business model out of these problems to generate an economy and job market?
 - Have you ever tried hobby jobs on the weekend or free time?
 - What are your family members' strengths?
 - Have you ever complemented those skills/expertise to build a strong family business?
 - Have you ever planned for retirement?
 What age, financial figure, and where?
 - Have you ever reversed your life from your retirement plan?
-Age for last kid, the age for marriage, etc.
+Age for the last kid, the age for marriage, etc.
-- Have you ever talked to your parents, and colleagues and validated your thoughts or seek advice?
+- Have you ever talked to your parents, and colleagues and validated your thoughts or sought advice?

 Career planning: Career planning is a lifelong process, the earlier one does, the better it becomes.
 Target your mid-term and long-term goals, and take the next step (which might be difficult compared to the easy next step) toward the career goal. </br>
 - Do proper career research and planning https://icc.ucdavis.edu/research </br>